Paramus Park: Overview

 Paramus Park is located on a plot of land between the northbound lanes of Route 17 and the southbound lanes of the Garden State Parkway, approximately 2 mi from the interchanges of both highways with Route 4.
 It is accessible from the northbound Garden State Parkway at exit 163 and at exit 165 in both directions.
 An entrance to the southbound lanes is located in the mall's rear parking lot.
 Access off of NJ 17 is available on two access roads.
-The Sears Drive entrance is only available from the northbound lanes but southbound drivers are able to access A&S Drive via an exit and an overpass constructed specifically for the mall.

 At 767000 sqft and with about 100 stores, Paramus Park, compared to the larger Garden State Plaza (which is three times its size), is a more regional, destination-oriented mall, with a higher-than-average sales per square foot, estimated by industry experts to be between 400 and 500 $/sqft or more.
 In addition to attracting upscale shoppers and tenants, its smaller stores, lower congestion and location along the Garden State Parkway in an affluent area attracted shoppers responding to the Great Recession of 2007-2009, according to a 2011 NorthJersey.com report.
 By 2016, estimates were that the mall had tenants for 97 percent of the stores and was bringing in 430 $/sqft in sales.

 The four major malls in the borough—Garden State Plaza (opened in 1957), Bergen Town Center (also 1957), Fashion Center (opened in 1967) and Paramus Park—account for a major portion of the $6 billion in annual retail sales generated in Paramus, more than any other ZIP Code in the United States.
 Paramus Park gets 6 million visitors annually to its 107 stores.
 Located in Bergen County, the mall is subject both to the state Blue laws that apply to the entire county by referendum and the borough's stricter ordinance, which require them to be closed on Sundays.
 Stew Leonard's, Club Pilates, Atlantic Health System Urgent Care and Glitter and Glam Spa are the only businesses open on Sundays.